vorakl/FakeTpl/README.md

 Being so simple in terms of the idea and realization, it's, in most cases, much more powerful than real template engines!
 It allows to use most features of a shell interpreter as templates with the only limitation of writing them in one line.
 That means, there are conditions, loops, a result of executing commands, content of files, etc and the only real dependency is a shell.

+To eliminate any security issues related to direct executing commands, this solution is meant to be used primarily in the isolated container's environment like Docker.

 ## How to get started?

 Being compatible with many shells at the same time, faketpl cannot use one of them by default.
 But it's not a limitation.
 It's a freedom of a choice.
 Just "include" it into your script which is written in any sh-like language and start using as a function.
 There are two options: include as an one-liner or as a script from the Internet.